Czech Language Certificate Exam (CCE) - General Information

 The CCE–B2 a CCE–C1 exam is recognised for demonstrating Czech language skills among civil servants who are applying for employment.
 More information is available in Act No. 234/2014 Coll., on civil service, and MŠMT Decree No. 175/2015 Coll.

 For pedagogical staff (teachers-foreigners), the level of Czech language skills is not stipulated by law.
 It is generally decided by the principal of the specific school where the applicant wishes to work.

 When deciding on the level to apply for, use the self assessment grid based on the Common European Framework of Reference for Languages.
 You may find the translation of the grid in many other languages here.

 The European Language Portfolio will also help you with self-evaluation.up

 1. READ THE IMPORTANT INFORMATION

 2. TRY THE SAMPLE EXAMS

-As of 1 January 2018, there will be a change in the Reading comprehension, Listening comprehension and Grammar/lexical subtest.
+As of 1 September 2019, there will be a change in the Reading comprehension and Listening comprehension in the CCE–A2 Exam.
 The Writing and Speaking subtests will remain unchanged for the time being.
 More information is available here.